Device management overview

 The answer is Microsoft Intune.
 Intune offers mobile device management (MDM) and mobile application management (MAM).
 Some key tasks of any MDM or MAM solution are to:

-- Support a diverse mobile environment and manage iOS, Android, Windows, and macOS devices securely.
+- Support a diverse mobile environment and manage iOS/iPadOS, Android, Windows, and macOS devices securely.

 - Make sure devices and apps are compliant with your organization's security requirements.

 - Create policies that help keep your organization data safe on organization-owned and personal devices.

 - Use a single, unified mobile solution to enforce these policies, and help manage devices, apps, users, and groups.

 - Protect your company information by helping to control the way your workforce accesses and shares its data.